A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Methodology

 \subsection{Personality-Guided Preference Aggregation}

-In this section, we first propose the personality attention mechanism to capture the influence of individual personality in a specific group.
-Then, we design the preference-based fine-tuning module to fine-tune users’ weight based on users’ preferences.
+In this section, the approach to learning user-level preferences is first introduced.
+Next, the personality attention mechanism designed to capture the influence of individual personality within specific groups is proposed.
+Finally, the preference-based fine-tuning module, which fine-tunes users' weights based on their preferences, is described.